DCurrent/chronoscript-dc-random/README.md

 result = dc_random_set_lower_bound(i);
 ```

 Generate a random integer between lower and upper boundry.
+If you do not set upper and lower boundries, default values will be used.
 ```c
 int i = dc_random_int();
 ```